Rant-casm : Mission Improbable

 Oh…not much.

-marathonvacation to California.
+1. I need to bring along a friend who wants a 4-day marathon vacation to California.
 It’s an additional airfare but it far outweighs the debilitating airport anxiety.
-As you can imagine, it won’t be much of a vacation: She’ll have to drive the car that I rent at the airport in Bay Area traffic. - I have to convince a professor of optometry, who is now mostly retired, to agree upon a time and day that all of us can live with.
+As you can imagine, it won’t be much of a vacation: She’ll have to drive the car that I rent at the airport in Bay Area traffic.

-- Further, since I’m poorer than dirt, it’s going to have to be during a week that cheaper airline tickets are available.
+3. Further, since I’m poorer than dirt, it’s going to have to be during a week that cheaper airline tickets are available.

 That’s the Mission Improbable scenario.